natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-16-day-seventyfive.markdown

 ![1965 winter-overs](/assets/blog_photos/190216/winterOver_1965.jpg)

 The first two women to winter-over at Palmer Station were Ann and Rebecca in 1983 (see left photo), nearly 20 years after Palmer Station was built!
-Women are now more common in the winter-over group (see right photo for the 2018 winter) - we have one this upcoming winter also: Kim Bernard, a scientist from Oregon State University who studies zooplankton.
+Women are now more common in the winter-over group (see right photo for the 2018 winter).
+This upcoming winter there are at least five women: a scientist (Kim Bernard from Oregon State University), a chef, a lab assistant and two in logistics.

 ![other winter-overs](/assets/blog_photos/190216/Winter_Over_1983-2018.jpg)